micans/pick/README.md

 ## Option processing

-Single-letter options can be combined.
-The offset for `-O` (ragged input) and optional offset for `-A` (insertion of new columns) are accommodated, so `-kA2O11` will be understood by pick.
+Single-letter options can be combined or specified separately.
+The offset for `-O` (ragged input), optional offset for `-A` (insertion of new columns) and `-E` expected result count are accommodated, so e.g. `-kA2O11` will be understood by pick.
 The option for purging lines with a certain pattern `/<pat>` and the option for passing through lines with a certain pattern `//<pat>` can be tagged on at the end, e.g. `-kA2/#`.